ladjs/lad/Readme.md

 ### Production Ready

-Glazed comes with a robust and well-tested Gulpfile (written with Babel!).
-Check [it out here][gulpfile].
+Crocodile comes with a robust and well-tested Gulpfile (written with Babel!), check [it out here][gulpfile].
+This file will let you build a version of your project that is ready for production.

 What's a Gulpfile?
-You can [read about Gulp here][gulp] &ndash; but it's basically a file that has a series of build tasks defined (e.g. it's very similar to a `Makefile`).
+You can [read about Gulp here][gulp] &ndash; but it's basically a file that has a series of build tasks defined (e.g. it's very similar to a `Makefile` or [Grunt][grunt] if you're familiar with that).

 In a production environment, your app's assets will be minified, compressed, gzipped, revision hashed, and uploaded to Amazon S3 and CloudFront for load balancing.
 To do this, we use